kourbou/how-to-hyperv-arch/README.md

 ...
 <b>192.168.137.10	hv-arch1</b></code></pre>

 You now can SSH into the machine using `ssh root@hv-arch1`.
+Note that you can use a Desktop shortcut with this command as a target so that you can customize the look of `cmd.exe`.
+When you edit the properties in `cmd.exe` they will attach to the shortcut you used to launch.
+(Recommend using the Underscore cursor instead of the default Legacy one.)

-## 8. Adding a passwordless user account
+## 9. Adding a passwordless user account

 Use the following commands to create a passwordless account with sudo privileges: